iotaledger/iota-wiki/docs/learn/smart-contracts/protocol-overview.md

 ## State

-The state in a [blockchain](#blockchains) is the data that smart contracts interact with and modify.
-It's a record of all changes made by executing smart contracts, committed in blocks, and forms the backbone of the blockchain's history.
+The state in a [blockchain](#blockchains) is a key-value store that smart contracts interact with and modify.
+It's a result of smart contract execution, committed in blocks, forming a blockchain representing the history of state updates leading to the current state.

 ## Blockchains